herbertludowieg/NMR-shielding-tensor/README.md

 	C++ compiler
 	Python 2.x

+--------------------------------COMPILING---------------------------------------
+To compile the code a Makefile has been provided with some preset values for compiling C++ code with the g++ compiler.
+It will create a main executable on the same directory as the Makefile.
+There also exists a function in the Makefile to allow the .py files to run as an executable.
+To do this type
+$ make execpy
+and it will add executable permissions to all .py files on the directory.
+Running the clean function for make will erase all files created by the program.

+---------------------------RUNNING THE PROGRAM----------------------------------
+To execute the program run the main executable which will write all of the data to pre-determined files.
+To plot the structure run the python script read_structure.py.
+The code was tested with matplotlib 0.99, 1.1 and 1.5.1.
+Ran well on all versions mentioned.

+-------------------------------LIMITATIONS--------------------------------------
+This should just serve as a friendly reminder; it has been harcoded into the program that for the tensor a 250x250 matrix of doubles is being calculated for each x, y and z coordinate.
+It was tested for a single tensor with n=5000 matrices and the C++ code was able to complete utilizing about 1GB of RAM.
+However, python would not be able to plot the data before running out of memory.

 -----------------------------ACKNOWLEDGEMENTS-----------------------------------
 [1] Zurek, E.; Pickard, C.; Autschbach, J., 'A Density Functional Study of the
     13C NMR Chemical Shifts in Single-Walled Carbon Nanotubes with Stone-Wales